-If I was possibly exposed to someone with COVID in the days leading up to my expedition, what should I do?
+If I was possibly exposed to someone with COVID-19 in the days leading up to my expedition OR while on a pre-voyage extension, what should I do?
 Can I continue on my expedition?

 What happens if I or someone from my traveling party tests positive for COVID-19 on the day of embarkation?

 If I am denied boarding, am I entitled to a refund?